What information about a new project you should prepare for a development team

 1. Project objectives and supporting key requirements.

-Some also make a list with possible risk and issues.
-We do it in projects where specs are highly likely to change or where timelines and a budget are somewhat really tight.
+Some also make a list of possible risks and issues.
+We do it for projects where specs are highly likely to change or where timelines and a budget are really tight.

-Here it’s your business goals.
-Imagine, you approach us to develop a new website.
+These stem from your business goals.
+Imagine that you approach us to develop a new website.
 Ask yourself: what problem do I try to solve in terms of business?
-Probably you’d like to increase sales of your offline shop (but without being much involved) and decide to go online.
-But all of your customers are not big fans of the Internet and you need to run an offline campaign instead.
+Probably you’d like to increase sales of your offline shop (but without being involved in the process too much) and decide to go online.
+But all your customers are not big fans of the Internet, and you need to run an offline campaign instead.
 Does it make sense?

-Okay, let’s pretend you need to go online!
+Okay, let’s pretend you need to move your business online!
 The project scope will be to develop an e-commerce shop.
-We will deliver a shop, not any other kind of a web app.
+We will deliver a shop, not any other kind of web app.
 Then we start planning the major deliverables.
-Since you need to increase sales and don’t waste much time on that, we will develop a website, say, with an online order and payment options: this way customers will take care of orders themselves and they will be able to actually pay you money and increase your wealth.
+Since you need to increase sales and not waste much time on that, we will develop a website, say, with an online order and payment options: this way, customers will take care of orders themselves and not through your managers.

 “..if you need tight, reliable estimates, you also need clearly defined and agreed requirements”

-One painful fact: no one on Earth knows what exactly will be delivered, when and how much it will cost until everything is actually delivered.
-You need to choose one thing you’d like to remain the same from the very beginning: the deliverables, the budget, the timescale.
-The other will vary.
+One painful fact: no one on Earth knows what exactly the final product will look like, when it will be delivered, and how much it will cost until everything is actually delivered.
+You need to choose one thing you are not ready to compromise: the deliverables, budget, or timescale.
+The others will vary.

-To decrease the strength of risks, we add contingency to each piece of estimated deliverables.
+To reduce the risks, we add contingencies to each piece of estimated deliverables.
 In this case, it is some percent added to time estimates.
-Thus you won’t miss any important deadlines just because you didn’t pay attention to contingency.
+That way, you won’t miss any important deadlines.

-When it comes to resource schedule, we plan what developers we will use at each stage of a project, also, we plan accompanying project management work (hi there, it’s me), post-release support, emergency support (if needed).
+When it comes to resource scheduling, we plan what developers we will use at each stage of the project.
+We also plan accompanying project management work (hi there, that's me), post-release support, and emergency support (if needed).

-We finalize planning with a timescale of a project: it will show what and when is supposed to be done.
-Bear in mind that you’ll have a timeline only if requirements are strictly fixed.
+We finalize planning with a project timeline: it will show what is supposed to be done and when.
+Bear in mind that you’ll have a timeline only if the requirements are settled.

-Now when you know what info is crucial for a development team, download our brief and fill it in.
+Now that you know what info is crucial for a development team, download our brief and fill it in.
 We’re looking forward to working with you!

 Useful links